-Gender-based Violence (GBV) is violence perpetrated against individuals or groups because of their gender, typically by some men targeting women.
-But GBV also targets people who do not conform to the gender norms that are expected of them.
+But GBV is not just experienced by females.
+It also targets people who do not conform to the gender norms that are expected of them.
 It can refer to gender expressions or presentations (how someone looks and dresses) and to behaviour, preferences and roles that do not conform to gender norms.
 Persons who do not conform to expected gender norms are often humiliated, violated and in some cases killed.
-Some of the examples from countries in Africa are shocking (some names have been changed in the reporting):